H

 What Eats the Hepatic Tanager?

 Adult tanagers are a food source for birds of prey like owls and falcons.
 Their eggs and nestlings often fall victim to smaller birds like blue jays, grackles, and crows.
 Other animals like squirrels, chipmunks, and snakes may also steal babies from their nests.
 Not much is known about how they defend their young.
-Tanagers are mainly known for their singing duels and are not relatively aggressive.
+Tanagers are mainly known for their singing duels and are not particularly aggressive.
 However, researchers have witnessed males and females scolding, posturing, and chasing intruders.

 Reproduction, Young, and Molting

-Females primarily build the nests, occasionally accompanied by the males who assist in carrying building materials.
+Females primarily build the nests, occasionally accompanied by the males, who assist in carrying building materials.
 Little is known about their courtship displays, except that the males bring the females food during courting and incubation.
-Females lay three to five bluish-green eggs with brown spots, and both sexes provide incubation and feedings to nestlings.
+Females lay three to five bluish-green eggs with brown spots, and both sexes provide incubation and feeding to nestlings.
 Not much else has been discovered about their reproduction process, including incubation length and when the chicks fledge the nest.
 Hepatic tanagers are sexually mature at one year of age.

 Population